oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/rolling-updates/rolling-updates.md

   7. Save the changes

-### Actually doing the rollout
+### Step 2b: Applying the rollout strategy

 To do the roll out we're just going to apply the new file.
 Kubernetes will compare that to the old config and update appropriately.

-  8. Apply the new config
+  1. Apply the new config

   -  `kubectl apply -f storefront-deployment-v0.0.1.yaml --record`